Region Area

 Verity Sherwin

 Verity is an associate solicitor in the Private Client department.
-She advises individuals, trustees, families and family offices on a broad range of tax, trust and estate planning issues, including in relation to domicile and residence.
-She is involved in the preparation of wills for both UK-domiciled and non-UK domiciled individuals and she also has experience in preparing and registering Lasting Powers of Attorney.
+Verity advises a wide range of UK and international clients, including high net worth and ultra-high net worth individuals, trustees, and family offices on a broad range of tax, trust and estate planning issues.
+Her work includes: the preparation of wills for both UK-domiciled and non-UK domiciled individuals and advising on complex estate and succession planning; UK tax advice and advice on tax residency and domicile issues for high net worth individuals, including pre-arrival planning advice and advice on leaving the UK; advising on family succession issues, including in relation to family businesses; and advising on capacity issues, including preparing and registering Lasting Powers of Attorney.

 Victoria Hingston